- Religion and Philosophy

 A BIT MORE EVIDENCE FOR YOUR CONSIDERATION

-A doctor friend whom I’ll call ‘Dr. Fred’ — a board-certified radiologist — has served volunteer stints in a Togo (Western Africa) medical clinic every year for 25 years.
+My doctor friend, whom I’ll call ‘Dr. Fred’ — a board-certified radiologist — has served volunteer stints in a Togo (Western Africa) medical clinic every year for 25 years.
 The patients he and his fellow physicians see often arrive in horrible condition, some having never received medical attention ever.
 Over those years he has witnessed multiple supernatural healings.
-During my doctor friend’s last stint, just a few months ago (I write this in July, 2017), he witnessed perhaps the most impressive case of all, summarized below.
+During my doctor friend’s spring, 2017 stint he witnessed perhaps the most impressive case of all, summarized below.

-All quotes in this summary are verbatim, except for a few trivial structural and grammatical edits.
-All italic emphases and notes indicated in brackets [ ] are mine.
+All quotes in this summary are verbatim, except for a few trivial structural and grammatical edits, the italic emphases, and the bracketed [ ] words or notes.

 Patient arrives in poor condition